Outlast: Reception

-Outlast received positive reviews.
+Outlast received generally positive reviews from critics.
 Aggregating review website Metacritic gave the Xbox One version 80/100 based on 6 reviews, the Microsoft Windows version 80/100 based on 59 reviews, and the PlayStation 4 version 78/100 based on 33 reviews.
-It has been received with a number of accolades and awards from E3 2013, including the "Most Likely to Make you Faint" honor, and one of "Best of E3".
+It has been received with numerous accolades and awards from E3 2013, including the "Most Likely to Make you Faint" honor, and one of "Best of E3".

 The PC gaming website Rock, Paper, Shotgun gave Outlast a very positive review, noting that "Outlast is not an experiment in how games can be scary, it’s an exemplification."
 Marty Sliva of IGN rated the game with a score of 7.8, praising the horror elements and gameplay while criticizing the environments and character modeling.

 GameSpot gave the game a positive review as well stating that "Outlast isn't really a game of skill, and as it turns out, that makes sense.
 You're not a cop or a soldier or a genetically enhanced superhero.
 You're just a reporter.
 And as a reporter, you don't possess many skills with which you can fend off the hulking brutes, knife-wielding stalkers, and other homicidal maniacs who lurk in the halls of the dilapidated Mount Massive Asylum.
 You can't shoot them, or punch them, or rip pipes from the walls to clobber them with.
 You can only run and hide".

-Sequels
+Sequel and prequel

-On October 23, 2014, in an interview with Bloody Disgusting, Red Barrels revealed that due to the success of Outlast, a sequel was in development.
+On October 23, 2014, Red Barrels revealed that due to the success of Outlast, a sequel was in development.
 It was initially intended to be released in late 2016, but was delayed to early 2017 due to complications during development.
 Subsequently, the release date was further pushed to Q2 2017, despite the intended Q1 2017 release.

-On March 6, 2017, Red Barrels announced that a physical bundle called Outlast Trinity would be released for Xbox One and PlayStation 4 on April 25.
+On March 6, 2017, Red Barrels announced that a physical bundle, Outlast Trinity, would be released for Xbox One and PlayStation 4 on April 25.

 The sequel, titled Outlast 2, was made digitally available for Microsoft Windows, PlayStation 4, and Xbox One on April 25, 2017; and came to the Nintendo Switch, alongside Outlast, in February 2018.
 It takes place in the same universe as the first game, but features a new storyline with different characters, set in the Arizona desert.

 Outlast 3 was announced in December 2017, though no time frame or target platforms were confirmed.
 During this announcement, Red Barrels said that because they could not easily add downloadable content for Outlast 2, they had a smaller separate project related to Outlast that would be released before Outlast 3.
-The project, teased in October 2019, is a prequel for Outlast 2, called The Outlast Trials, and is a horror game set in the Cold War.
-The game is in its early development stages, with a set 2023 release date.
+The project, teased in October 2019, is a prequel for both Outlast games, called The Outlast Trials, and is set in the Cold War.
+The game was released on May 18, 2023 via early access for Microsoft Windows, and for a full launch on March 5, 2024 on Windows, PlayStation 4, Xbox One, Xbox Series X/S, and PlayStation 5.